maoderos/alpide-iba/README.md

 # ALPIDE sensor for IBA

 * `macro/IBAclusterStats.C`: Some statistics on clusters production
-  * `$ root.exe -q IBAclusterStats.C+`
+  * `$ root.exe -q IBAclusterStats.C`
 * `macro/IBAInteractionRate.C`: Analysis of valid clusters as function of the interaction Rate.
-  * `$ root.exe -q IBAInteractionRate.C+`
+  * `$ root.exe -q IBAInteractionRate.C`
 * `scripts/Generate_single_proton_events.sh`: Generate proton events for each interaction rate provided.
-* `scripts/analyze_single_pronton_events.sh`: Apply root macro for simulations.
-* `scripts/generate_ir_list.sh`: Generate .txt list with interaction rates.
+* `scripts/plot_eff.sh`: Plot efficiency as function of interaction rate using the macro "IBAInteractionRate.C".
 * `o2-files/`: Files from o2 simulation that were modified.

 ## Simulation Instructions

-Obs: These instruction will work only inside O2 environment and the folders "macros" and "scripts" must be in the same directory.

-For generating events using the `Generate_single_proton_events.sh`:
+OBS: The folder "alpide-iba" must be in the directory you want to make the simulation.

+To simulate analyse its data with "IBAclusterStats.C":
-* ` ./scripts/Generate_single_proton_events.sh -n 10 -i "10 20 30"`
+* `./alpide-iba/scripts/Generate_single_proton_events.sh -n 10 -i "10 20 30"`

-The command above generate 3 simulations with interaction rates of 10hz,20hz and 30hz with 10 events.
-3 folders will be created, each of them with the name of the interaction rate.

-For analysing data using `analyze_single_pronton_events.sh`:
-* `./scripts/analyze_single_pronton_events.sh -i "10 20 30"`

-The command above execute the `IBAclusterStats.C` inside folder 10,20 and 30, generating histograms and a root file called "ALPIDESinglePixel.root".
+Where -n is the number of events and -i are the interaction rates that you want to make the simulation.
+For each interaction rate, one folder with the corresponding number will be created.

+OBS:In order to decrease the time of simulation, the command above has the following strategy: If the number of events is less than 2000 or odd, the script will make just 1 simulation with the number provided.
+Otherwise, if the number of events is bigger than 2000 and even, (n/2000) simulations will be made.
+That's because we observed that as the number of events increase, slower is the simulation.

 For generating the plot of efficiency (nClusterFromPrimareis/nPrimaries), you need to specify which interaction rates do you want to use to make the plot:

-* `./scripts/generate_ir_list.sh -i "10 20 30"`
+* `./scripts/plot_eff.sh -i "10 20 30"`

-The command above creates a list in .txt that contains the interaction rates provided, then:

-* `root.exe -b -q /macros/IBAInteractionRate.C`

-Will generate the efficiency by interaction rate plot.
+The command above will generate the efficiency by interaction rate plot.